JasonXuDeveloper/EasyEcs/README.md

 ## Why it removes circular dependencies?

-- Only `System` contains logics and none of them should depend on each other.
+- Only `System` contains logics and none of them should reference on each other.
+But we allow one system depends on another by specifying `Priority`.
 (They should only depend on the filtered entities/components)
 - `Component` only contains data properties and no logics.
 (Again, no way to have dependency)
 - `Entity` only contains components.
 (It is really just a container)